yoichiro/bolt/README.md

 app.message([pattern ,] fn);
 ```

+### TypeScript Generics support

+Slack Bolt is written with TypeScript, and each event listener method is parameterized using TypeScript Generics.
+That is, when writing each event listener method with TypeScript, you can specify a suitable parameter type to use code suggestions and more rich compiler validations.

+Here is the parameter list for each event listener method you can specify:

+* `app.shortcut<T extends SlackShortcut>(...)` - [`GlobalShortcut`](https://api.slack.com/interactivity/shortcuts/using#global_shortcuts), [`MessageShortcut`](https://api.slack.com/interactivity/shortcuts/using#message_shortcuts)
+* `app.action<T extends SlackAction>(...)` -

 ## Making things happen

 Most of the app's functionality will be inside listener functions (the `fn` parameters above).
 These functions are